images2symbols/images2symbols.github.io/_pages/submit.md

 One of these submissions will be recognized with a $200 “Best Poster Award” as judged by an expert panel on workshop day.

 Deadline to submit: July 1, 2022 AOE
-Link to submission page: https://forms.gle/8rxdnyvcdea9y7uC9
+Link to submission page: <a href = "https://forms.gle/8rxdnyvcdea9y7uC9">https://forms.gle/8rxdnyvcdea9y7uC9 </a>